The genealogy of branching Brownian motion with absorption: Introduction

-In mathematical population genetics, it is standard to represent the ancestral relationships among a sample of $n$ individuals using a coalescent process $(\Pi(t), t \geq 0)$, which is a continuous-time Markov process taking its values in the set of partitions of $\{1, \dots, n\}$.
-Here $\Pi(0)$ is the partition of $\{1, \dots, n\}$ into $n$ singletons, and blocks of the partition merge over time.
+In mathematical population genetics, it is standard to represent the ancestral relationships among a sample of $n$ individuals using a coalescent process $(\Pi(t), t \geq0)$, which is a continuous-time Markov process taking its values in the set of partitions of $\{ 1,\ldots, n\}$.
+Here $\Pi(0)$ is the partition of $\{1,\ldots, n\}$ into $n$ singletons, and blocks of the partition merge over time.
 The merging of blocks of the partition corresponds to the merging of ancestral lines when the ancestral lines of the $n$ sampled individuals are traced backwards in time.
 The standard coalescent model is Kingman's coalescent.
-Kingman's coalecent was introduced in \cite{king82} and is now the basis for much work in mathematical population genetics.
+Kingman's coalecent was introduced in~\cite{king82} and is now the basis for much work in mathematical population genetics.
 Kingman's coalescent has the property that only two blocks of the partition ever merge at a time, and each transition that involves two blocks merging into one happens at rate one.

 Within the last decade, alternative models of coalescence, allowing for multiple ancestral lines to merge at once, have been studied in some depth.
-These coalescent processes, known as coalescents with multiple mergers or $\Lambda$-coalescents, were introduced by Pitman \cite{pit99} and Sagitov \cite{sag99}.
-If $\Lambda$ is a finite measure on $[0, 1]$, then the $\Lambda$-coalescent has the property that whenever there are $b$ blocks, each transition that involves merging $k$ blocks of the partition into one happens at rate Kingman's coalescent is the special case of the $\Lambda$-coalescent in which $\Lambda$ is the unit mass at zero.
+These coalescent processes, known as coalescents with multiple mergers or $\Lambda$-coalescents, were introduced by Pitman \cite {pit99} and Sagitov~\cite{sag99}.
+If $\Lambda$ is a finite measure on $[0, 1]$, then the $\Lambda$-coalescent has the property that whenever there are $b$ blocks, each transition that involves merging $k$ blocks of the partition into one happens at rate

+Kingman's coalescent is the special case of the $\Lambda$-coalescent in which $\Lambda$ is the unit mass at zero.

-If $\Lambda$ is the uniform distribution on $[0, 1]$, then the $\Lambda$-coalescent is known as the Bolthausen-Sznitman coalescent.
-The Bolthausen-Sznitman coalescent was introduced in \cite{bosz98} in the context of Ruelle's probability cascades.
-The Bolthausen-Sznitman coalescent has been studied extensively, and has been found to be related to stable subordinators \cite{bepi00} and random recursive trees \cite{goma05}.
-It also shows up in Derrida's generalized random energy model \cite{bovkur}.
-Properties of the Bolthausen-Sznitman coalescent have been worked out, for example, in \cite{pit99, dimr07, bago07}.
+If $\Lambda$ is the uniform distribution on $[0, 1]$, then the $\Lambda $-coalescent is known as the Bolthausen--Sznitman coalescent.
+The Bolthausen--Sznitman coalescent was introduced in~\cite{bosz98} in the context of Ruelle's probability cascades.
+The Bolthausen--Sznitman coalescent has been studied extensively, and has been found to be related to stable subordinators~\cite{bepi00} and random recursive trees~\cite{goma05}.
+It also shows up in Derrida's generalized random energy model~\cite{bovkur}.
+Properties of the Bolthausen--Sznitman coalescent have been worked out, for example, in~\cite{pit99,dimr07,bago07}.